nitsourish/New-Yorker-case-study/README.md

 ```

 - All inputs files are uploaded except for transactions_train.csv (Dataframe of the purchases each customer for each date with article id) because of size.Make sure to have it under ./data folder.

+- To run and produce results interactively using NoteBook or running scripts

 #### scripts
 - ./src/report_all.py